Community of Caring

 8 AM - 5 PM

 Ring a bell for the Salvation Army this holiday season!
 All proceeds stay local and benefit programs and organizations such as the Community of Caring.
-Just choose a location below and you will be taken to a signup page to reserve your time slot.
+Locations include Woodland Park, Divide and Cripple Creek.
+Just clickon the image above and you will be taken to a signup page to reserve your time slot.
 Also read further to discover 10 reasons why bell ringing can be so fun and rewarding.

 To download a printable set of instructions about where to find the supplies, how to set up, and tips for a fun and successful shift, please click here.